vkamenar/javamon/README.md

 }
 ```

-A more complete example usingis javamon as a wrapper is available [here](/test/TestAPI.java).
+A more complete example using javamon as a wrapper is available [here](/test/TestAPI.java).